lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   network to achieve Compression/Decompression of headers.
 SCHC C/D uses SCHC rules to perform compression and decompression.

 * SCHC Fragment: A data unit that carries a subset of a SCHC Packet.
-SCHC Fragmentation is needed when the size of a SCHC packet exceeds the available payload size of the underlying L2 technology data unit.see {{Frag}}.
+SCHC Fragmentation is needed when the size of a SCHC packet exceeds the available payload size of the underlying L2 technology data unit.
+See {{Frag}}.

 * SCHC Packet: A packet (e.g. an IPv6 packet) whose header has been compressed as per the header compression mechanism defined in this document.
 If the header compression process is unable to actually compress the packet header, the packet